compbiozurich/UZH-BIO392/course-results/2023/Ann-Léonie Beck/A-Beck-questions-day-08.md

 |ExpansionHunter (28) |	X| 	X 	|| 	X| 	X 	|| 	Poor performance when both alleles long |
 |GangSTR| 	|X 	|X 	|X 	|X 	|X 	|X 	|Not limited by fragment or read length |

+Above the differences between the tools can be seen.
+GangSTR uses different classes of reads (can be seen in the table), where as other tools often only use enclosing reads, this is very limiting.
+Those reads are put into a likelihood model which then computes how "long" the TR must be.

 ### Q9
 **What types of information does GangSTR use for STR genotyping?**